 • The preservation, care, and feeding of this large of an amount of people also gives tangible witness to God’s ability to take care of and provide for us!

-• The person in charge of the Census was no “dummy”.
+• The person in charge of the census was no dummy.
 He was Moses, who had been educated in Egypt in the most prestigious and excellent schools in the world of that time.
 He would have been very exacting in carrying out God’s command.
-(Could there have been 1 or 2 missed here or there…possibly, but only by human error and not divine.)
+Could there have been 1 or 2 missed here or there…possibly, but only by human error, not divine.

 Revelation 12:10 gives us a clear statement of what Satan is all about...

 “Then I heard a loud voice in heaven, saying, "Now the salvation, and the power, and the kingdom of our God and the authority of His Christ have come, for the accuser of our brethren has been thrown down, he who accuses them before our God day and night.”
 (NASB)